C0x41lch0x41/go/tools/stellar-sign/README.md

 # Stellar Sign

-This folder contains `stellar-sign` a simple utility to make it easy to add your signature to a transaction envelope or to verify a transactio signature with a public key.
+This folder contains `stellar-sign` a simple utility to make it easy to add your signature to a transaction envelope or to verify a transaction signature with a public key.
 When run on the terminal it:

 1. Prompts your for a base64-encoded envelope